viiqt/viiqt-android-proxy/README.md

 # Growtopia enet proxy edited by Nubiza#0790
 # Copyright © Vii Android Proxy

-Ayyware for gt at this point
-Growtopia proxy
+dm me at discord for things @viiqt
-Anyone using or selling "fixed proxy" is a human failure
+Using or selling this source is a human failure

 ## How to use
 # If using nubizaserver.my.id change m_proxyport to 17091 in server.h